| | |

 A Bit of History

-Octopus Islands Provincial Marine Park was established in 1974 but continues to grow in size thanks to the BC Marine Parks Forever Society.
+Octopus Islands Provincial Marine Park was established in 1974, but continues to grow in size thanks to the BC Marine Parks Forever Society.
 This society advocates for and financially supports the creation, expansion and/or enhancement of BC Marine Parks.
-Since 2004, private donors made a total contribution of $783,000, specifically for Octopus Island PMP, and a significant expansion of the area was able to be made.
+Since 2004, private donors have contributed a total of $783,000 specifically to Octopus Island PMP, enabling a significant expansion of the area.

-The park protects a fragile Coastal Western Hemlock ecosystem and a habitat for harbour seals, harbour porpoises, marine invertebrates, groundfish, salmon, and, yes, octopus.
+The park protects a fragile Coastal Western Hemlock ecosystem and a habitat for harbour seals, porpoises, marine invertebrates, groundfish, salmon, and octopus.

 Octopus Islands Provincial Marine Park.
 Vancouver Island View